-I would give this book a 8.9 out of my normal 10 point rating scale.
-On a “5 star” scale that some websites use, I would give it a 5 star rating.
+I would give this book an 8.9 out of my normal 10 point rating scale.
+On a “5 star” scale that some websites use, I would give it a 5-star rating.

 The opinions I have expressed are my own.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255

 <http://www.access.gpo.gov/nara/cfr/waisidx_03/16cfr255_03.html>: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”

 **See all sections below for full detailed review**